cygnus666/Circuit-Sword/How-to-set-up-the-Circuit-Sword.md

 5. Plug in the USB C cable and check that the "CHRG" and "PG" LEDs come on

-6. Unplug the USB C cable and battery, then plug in the Add-on board and power switch board.
+6. Unplug the USB C cable and battery, then plug in the Add-on board and power switch board (NOTE: INSERT THE FPC CABLE BLUE-SIDE UP).
 Check that the power switch is "OFF"

 7. Plug in the battery then the USB C cable.
 Turn the power switch "ON" and check that the status LEDs come on